forbe/tun2http/Readme.md

 ![Menu Settings](images/Menu-Settings-Search.png) / ![Menu Settings](images/Menu-Settings-SortBy.png)

-You can narrow down the applications from the search icon.(![Menu](images/Search.png)) Only applications that contain the keyword specified in the application name are displayed.
+You can narrow down the applications from the search icon.(![Menu](images/Search.png)) Only applications that contain the keyword specified in the application name or package name will be displayed.

 The application list can be sorted from the menu icon  (![Menu](images/Menu.png)) at the top of the screen.

+* order by asc
+  * Sorting in ascending order

+* order by desc
+  * Sorting in descending order

+* filter by asc
+  * Search for the application name that contains the keyword you specified.

+* filter by desc
+  * Search for the package name that contains the keyword you specified.

 * sort by app name
   * Sort application list by application name

 * sort by package name
   * Sort application list by package name

-* order by asc
-  * Sorting in ascending order

-* order by desc
-  * Sorting in descending order

 ### MITM (SSL decrypt)